Rob Jones (cricketer)

-Robert Peter Jones (born 3 November 1995) is an English cricketer who plays for Lancashire County Cricket Club.
+Robert Peter Jones (born 3 November 1995) is an English cricketer who plays for Worcestershire County Cricket Club, having previously made 109 appearances for Lancashire in all formats between 2016 and 2023.
 He is a right-handed batsman who also bowls right-arm leg spin.

-He made his first-class debut for Lancashire, on 23 August 2016, against Surrey.
-He made his Twenty20 cricket debut for Lancashire in the 2017 NatWest t20 Blast on 16 August 2017.
+He made his first-class debut on 23 August 2016, for Lancashire against Surrey in the County Championship, and scored his maiden first-class century on 14 September 2016, against Middlesex.
+He made his Twenty20 cricket debut for Lancashire in the 2017 NatWest T20 Blast on 16 August 2017.
 He made his List A debut for Lancashire in the 2018 Royal London One-Day Cup on 31 May 2018.

+In July 2023, Jones rejected a two-year deal to remain with Lancashire, and accepted an offer from Worcestershire instead.
+He was subsequently released on loan to his new county for the 2023 One-Day Cup, and made his debut for them in the County Championship on 5 April the following year.